hunsteve/sign-convnet/README.md

  - minibatch size: 250

 Training took 1 hour on all 4 cores of an Intel i5-3570K.

-Performance: 54.1% accuracy (measured on the validation set)
+Performance: 54.1% accuracy (measured on the validation set).

+Comments on this network: This performance is not really usable.
+It might be better, if it was trained more.

 code: